influxdata/docs-v2/content/influxdb/clustered/get-started/query.md

 ### Execute an SQL query

-Get started with one of the following tools for querying data stored in an {{% cloud-name %}} database:
+Get started with one of the following tools for querying data stored in an {{% product-name %}} database:

 - **InfluxDB v3 client libraries**: Use language-specific (Python, Go, etc.) clients to execute queries in your terminal or custom code.
 - **influx3 CLI**: Send queries from your terminal command-line.